 At the pin interface, a rail pin_name may appear on a terminal line whose Terminal_type is Pin_Rail in multiple EMD Models in the EMD Group.

-A rail terminal in EMD Models can represent a list of EMD pins shorted together or a list of designator pins from one designator shorted together.
+A rail terminal in EMD Models can represent a list of EMD pins shorted together, a list of designator pins from one designator shorted together or a list of designator pins from all designators shorted together.

 Note that these rules apply to the complete list of EMD Models that are included in each EMD Group, regardless of which EMD Sets contain the EMD Models.